Nitrokey/nitrokey-documentation/storage/linux/openvpn-client-configuration-with-easyrsa-storage-hsm.md

 	Client side

-		1. Install OpeVnPN and Easy-RSA
+		1. Install OpenVPN and Easy-RSA
 		2. Create a Public Key Infrastructure (PKI) for the OpenVPN client
 		3. Create the client's certificate signing request and the client's key
 		4. Sign and issue the client's certificate